Definition of Proxy Statement

 - Details of any related party transactions conducted by the Company.

-- Compensation of Top Executives of the Company including Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chairman, etc.
+- Compensation of Company Top Executives, including Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chairman, etc.

 - Appointment of Auditors, including fees payable to them.

-It is to be noted that the above list is non-exhaustive.
+It is to note that the above list is non-exhaustive.

 Explanation

-In short, the proper evaluation of Proxy statements enables shareholders to participate actively and exercise their rights in true letter and spirit while on the part of the company, it showcases best corporate governance practices, ethical conduct, and transparent management.
+In short, the proper evaluation of Proxy statements enables shareholders to participate actively and exercise their rights in true letter and spirit.
+At the same time, on the part of the company, it showcases the best corporate governance practices, ethical conduct, and transparent management.

 Example of Proxy Statement

-One can look at and evaluate many Proxy Statements by using the Securities Exchange Commission database, which is popularly known as EDGAR (Electronic data gathering, analysis, and Retrieval System).
-Although the format is more or less the same, the quality of information furnished by different companies makes them stand out in terms of their disclosure and corporate governance.
+One can look at and evaluate many Proxy Statements using the Securities Exchange Commission database, EDGAR (Electronic data gathering, analysis, and Retrieval System).
+Although the format remains more or less the same, different companies stand out regarding their disclosure and corporate governance due to the quality of information they provide.

 Proxy Statement Requirement

-Whenever a company plans to conduct its Annual Meeting where it requires the approval of its shareholders on important matters, it is required to file Proxy Statement in Form DEF 14 in advance, which is a regulatory requirement for all listed entities in the United States.
+Whenever a company plans to conduct its Annual Meeting requiring its shareholders’ approval on important matters, it must file Proxy Statement in Form DEF 14 in advance, which is a regulatory requirement for all listed entities in the United States.

 Rules of Proxy Statement

-Certain rules need to be followed while submitting a proxy statement with the securities regulator and also to shareholders to be informative in nature and substance.
-Some of them are enumerated below:
+Certain rules must follow while submitting a proxy statement to the securities regulator and shareholders to be informative in nature and substance.
+Some of them are enumerated as follows:

-- It should disclose the matters to be discussed in the Annual meeting.
+- It should disclose the matters to discuss in the Annual meeting.

-- It should highlight the requisite quorum required and the voting rights of the shareholder on matters.
+- It should highlight the requisite quorum required and the shareholder’s voting rights on matters.

 Proxy Statement vs Annual Report

-The two documents, Proxy Statement, and Annual Report serve different purposes.
-Notable differences are enumerated below:
+The two documents, Proxy Statement and Annual Report, serve different purposes.
+We enumerate below notable differences:

 Basis |